compoundpartners/js-articles/docs/how-to/apphook_configurations.rst

 publishing more informal articles.

-To do this, you need to create a django CMS page for each news/weblog section, and add an apphook for Aldryn News & Blog to each of them.
+To do this, you need to create a django CMS page for each news/weblog section, and add an apphook for JumpSuite Articles to each of them.
 You will also need to create a separate apphook configuration for each of them - apphook configurations cannot be shared between apphook instances.

 .. note: